-A decent family camping tent can indeed make or break a holiday.
+A good family camping tent can make or break a holiday.
 Nobody wants to spend hours pitching their tent, trying to work out which poles fit through which sleeves.
 Nor do you want to feel cramped when you’re inside, jostling with other family members for elbow room.
-That kind of thing ramps up stress levels from the start, inevitably leading to arguments and unhappy campers.

 Fortunately, most modern family tents are designed to be the perfect home from home.
 The best family tents now come with modern fabrics and improved ventilation systems that ensure they feel bright and airy, with minimal condensation.
 Unlike the heavy tents of old, they’re also easy to set up, with intuitive designs and robust yet lightweight poles – or even, in some cases, no poles at all.